Team-Pickled-Garlic/team-pickled-garlic.github.io/index.md

 * Schedule page-Create schedule
 *

-## Plans
+## [Milestone 2]
-* Week 7: The second check-in is worth 5 points.
-You will demonstrate to the TA
+* Week 7: The second check-in
-that:
 • At least minimally functioning code that does something: To demonstrate that the calendar program of your choice (say, google calendar) successfully reads and processes your .ics file.
 • A sketch of the user interface.
 • Current Kanban (or whatever your team decides) board.
 * Week 9: developing and performing test cases as you are developing code. must convince the TA that we have a process of demonstrating correctness